sysdesign-code/dev-sec-ops-demo/README.md

-# Building secure software delivery pipeline on Google Cloud - This is the content for the blog post....
+# Building a secure DevSecOps CICD delivery pipeline using Google Cloud

 ## Anjali/Nitin, lets do this at the end: Introduction